scg-code/API_Webserver/README.md

        - Body: JSON with an error message indicating the specific error.
      - **Unauthorized (401):**
        - Status Code: 401
-       - Body: JSON with an error message indicating You do not have permission to update this resource.
+       - Body: JSON with an error message indicating You do not have permission to update this reDocumentation.

 ![mood_entry_update](/docs/mood_entry_update_success.png)
 ![mood_entry_update](/docs/mood_entry_update_400.png)